dask/dask-gateway/docs/source/index.rst

 Dask Gateway provides a secure, multi-tenant server for managing Dask_ clusters.
-It allows users to launch and use Dask clusters in a shared, centrally managed cluster environment, without requiring users have direct access to the underlying cluster backend (e.g. Kubernetes, Hadoop/YARN, HPC Job queues, etc...).
+It allows users to launch and use Dask clusters in a shared, centrally managed cluster environment, without requiring users to have direct access to the underlying cluster backend (e.g. Kubernetes, Hadoop/YARN, HPC Job queues, etc...).